bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/contentauthoring.md.md

 ## Parts

-Through `parts` you can edit content of elements which are parts of the blog’s layout, like an author note under a post or a footer.
+Through `parts` you can edit content of elements which are parts of the blog's layout, like an author note under a post or a footer.

     root
       ├── content